opensourcedesign/opensourcedesign.github.io/docs/migration-plan-hugo.md

-A **New content backlog** section at the bottom of this plan tracks content that should be added to the Hugo branch - either merged to `master` after the branch diverged, or new content not yet written.
+A **New content backlog** section at the bottom of this plan tracks content that should be added to the Hugo branch - either merged to `main` after the branch diverged, or new content not yet written.
 See that section before starting Phase 3.

 ### Decision E - `content/goals/` directory conflict → **Delete directory** ✓